Menstrual cup sizing: how to choose?

 Here’s what we recommend:

-• a turquoise size S cup for young girls, teens, and young women who haven’t given birth vaginally.
+• a turquoise size S cup for girls, teenagers and young women who haven’t given birth vaginally.

-• a pink size M cup for athletic women, women who have given birth vaginally, as well as women and girls with a heavy or very heavy menstrual flow.
+• a pink size M cup for sporty women or women who have given birth vaginally, as well as for women and girls with a heavy or very heavy menstrual flow.

-• a size S turquoise cup for young girls or women with a light to medium flow who are sensitive to vaginal or bladder discomfort.
+• a turquoise size S cup for girls or young women with a light to medium flow who have some sensitivity in the vagina or bladder.

-• a turquoise M-size cup for young girls or women with a fairly heavy flow who have never given birth.
+• an M-size turquoise cup for girls or young women with a fairly heavy flow who have never given birth.

-• a size S pink cup for women who have already given birth vaginally but have a light flow.
+• an S-size pink cup for women who have already given birth vaginally but have a light flow.

-Don’t forget, it’s convenient to have two cups so you can alternate and avoid getting stuck.
-Also, add period underwear to your menstrual routine—they’re especially perfect for nighttime.
+Don’t forget, it’s practical to have two cups so you can alternate and not get stuck.
+Also combine a cup with period panties in your menstrual routine.
+These are especially ideal at night.

 What precautions should you take when using a menstrual cup?

 Before using a cup, you need to follow several important precautions.
 Nothing complicated.
-Hygiene, technique, habits—just follow the steps:
+Hygiene, techniques, habits—just follow the steps:

 • You should not wear a menstrual cup for more than 6 hours.
-In fact, prolonged use of intravaginal hygiene products can, in some cases, cause toxic shock syndrome (TSS).
-This is a rare infectious disease that can occur in women carrying the S. aureus bacteria that release TSST-1 toxins.
-For this reason, we advise against using a cup overnight.
-Instead, we recommend switching to period underwear for a peaceful, leak-free night!
+Indeed, prolonged use of intravaginal sanitary protection can, in some cases, cause toxic shock syndrome (TSS).
+This is a rare infectious disease that can occur in women carrying the S. aureus bacteria that secrete TSST-1 toxins.
+Therefore, we advise against using a cup at night.
+We invite you to turn to period panties for a peaceful, leak-free night!
+Is it possible to sleep in period panties?